 5. Duty to maintain and keep trust records: amendment of the record keeping obligations imposed on trustees of BVI trusts.

-Power of BVI Court to vary trust
+Power of BVI Court to Vary Trust

 The Amendment Act introduces a new section, 58B, which provides that an application may be made by the following parties: the trustee, any person authorised by the trust instrument to apply, or any beneficiary to vary the terms of a BVI trust established after 9 July 2021, or a foreign trust that has changed its governing law to BVI law after such date.
 The BVI Court may grant an order varying the trust without the requirement to obtain the consent of the adult beneficiaries if it is “expedient in the circumstances then existing, whether or not the terms of the order may adversely affect any person or purpose”.1 The BVI Court must have regard, in so far as in the Court’s considers them material and within the its knowledge, to factors such as: